 15.1.
 Comparability - geographical

 Industrial Production Index is comparable with EU.
 Methodological studies are done with close cooperation between Eurostat.
-The same statistical concepts are applied in the entire Turkish National territory.
-No geographical discrepancies exist.
+The same statistical concepts are applied in the whole Türkiye.
+There is no geographical breakdown.

 15.2.
 Comparability - over time

-Data on industrial production are comparable over time.
-When significant changes are introduced (e.g. change of classification, base year or methodology), historical time series are recalculated as far back as it is reasonably possible.
-Time series according to NACE Rev. 2 are available from 1986 onwards.
+Data on the Industrial Production Index are comparable over time.
+When significant changes are made (for example, classification, base year, or methodology change), the historical time series is recalculated as far back as possible.
+According to NACE Rev.2, time series are available from 1986 onwards.

-2015=100 Industrial Production Index is calculated by the chained Laspeyres method, which is chained using annual averages.
-With the transition from fixed base year index to chain index, the most recent weights are used every year.
-The value-added weights (t-1) obtained from National Accounts and Structural Business Statistics are used.
-With the new data source and the structure, 2015=100 series have been calculated as from 2010.
-Between 2005 and 2010, the annual average change rate are used to link the new series.
+The 2021=100 Industrial Production Index is calculated using the chained Laspeyres method using annual averages.
+With the transition from fixed base year index calculation to chain Laspeyres chained index calculation, the most up-to-date weights have been used every year.
+Value added weights (t-1) obtained from National Accounts and Structural Business Statistics are used.
+The series based on 2021 = 100 and the series 2015 = 100 were linked using the annual average.

 15.3.
 Coherence - cross domain